torresmr/example/README.md

     git config --global user.email "email@example.com"
     ```
     You can verify that the configuration worked by typing `git config --list`.
 The output should include your name and email.
 Ensure you use the email associated with your GitHub account.
 This is important because Git will use this information when you work on a project.

-> See [this article](https://help.github.com/articles/set-up-git/) for more information on setting up GitHub.

 4. **Set up SSH Keys**: SSH (Secure Shell) keys are a way to identify yourself to GitHub without needing to provide your username and password every time.
 They are a pair of encryption keys that work together to secure your connection.
 The public key is stored on GitHub and the private key is stored on your local machine.